spang-lab/FastqPuri/README_trimFilterPE.md

     the ends and less than 5% in the remaining part, and strip reads containing N's at the ends.
  3. `run_example_BLOOM.sh`:
-    trimFilterDS is run like in 2. but passing a bloom filter to look for contaminations with `score=0.4` and the --trimN STRIP option.
+    trimFilterPE is run like in 2. but passing a bloom filter to look for contaminations with `score=0.4` and the --trimN STRIP option.
  4. With this set up, it is possible to run further customized tests.
  5. See the folder `adapters` for examples on adapter contaminations (and its